Ph.D. in Urban & Regional Sciences

 What do we look for in an applicant?

-- Research interests that align with those of our faculty.
+- Detailed research interests that align with those of our faculty.

-- Strong Statement of Purpose that clearly articulates the applicant’s interest, motivation, and qualification.
+- Strong Statement of Purpose that clearly articulates the applicant’s interest, motivation, and qualification for completing a PhD in our program.

 - Wring sample that shows the ability and potential to produce high-quality scholarly writings independently.